Pancreatitis In Dogs Natural Treatment

 - Restlessness and depression

 Please call your veterinarian right away if you notice your dog displaying these symptoms of pancreatitis.
-Dogs can have two forms of pancreatitis: acute pancreatitis (sudden onset) or chronic pancreatitis (more common form where the dog has bouts or periodic episodes).
-Both forms of pancreatitis can be helped long-term with the use of digestive enzymes that break down nutrients along with probiotics to support gastrointestinal health.
+Dogs can have two forms of pancreatitis: acute (sudden onset) or chronic (the more common form where the dog has bouts or periodic episodes).
+Both forms of pancreatitis can be helped long-term with the use of digestive enzymes that break down nutrients, along with probiotics to support gastrointestinal health.

-- Nutritional - A high fat diet and insufficient exercise can lead to obesity.
-Obese dog are more prone to pancreatitis.
-Other nutritional factors that may trigger onset are lipemia, high levels of fat in the blood, or hypercalcimia, high levels of calcium in the blood.
+- Nutritional - A high-fat diet and insufficient exercise can lead to obesity.
+Obese dogs are more prone to developing pancreatitis.
+Other nutritional factors that may trigger onset are lipemia, high levels of fat in the blood, and hypercalcemia, high levels of calcium in the blood.
 The reported incidences of acute pancreatitis increase during the holiday season, as a large helping of fatty foods can cause an attack.